kreeti/frontend_basics/css.md

-  ## CSS BASIC
+  ## CSS
   * Purpose of CSS, CSS Syntax.
-  * How to use CSS in a page.
   * What are selectors, different Types of selectors.
-CSS Level 2 Selectors
   * CSS properties and values.
-CSS shorthand
   * CSS specificity and rule overridding.
   * Floating of Blocks
   * CSS Box Model